phonkee/goexpose/README.md

     * path - url path
     * authorizers - list of authorizers applied to this endpoint (see Authorizers)
     * methods - dictionary that maps http method to task
+    * raw_response - if set to true, goexpose doesn't wrap task result into its json struct

 Installation:
 -------------